-OST 188 Issues in Office Tech 2 n 0 2
+OST 188 Issues in Office Tech

 This course is designed to develop critical thinking skills concerning roles in business and how these contribute to society.
 Topics include an examination of social, racial, and gender issues and how they affect self-identity.
 Upon completion, students should be able to demonstrate an understanding of social issues in written and oral assignments.